SapnaNRatgali/Python/Python Project/README.md

 # This Python code is a Pizza Ordering System for "Crust Charm Pizza."
-# The system allows a customer to choose and order pizzas (both veg and non-veg) as well as side orders.
+- The system allows a customer to choose and order pizzas (both veg and non-veg) as well as side orders.
+- This would be classified as a basic to medium-level Python project.

-# Here’s a breakdown of how the code works:
+Here's a breakdown of how the code works:

 1. Initialization:
 - The code starts by greeting the customer and taking their name as input.